 Deleting apps on an iOS device is simple: Just tap and hold any app icon until all the icons start wiggling.
 You’ll notice that many, if not most of them, have a little X at the top left corner.
 (The ones that don’t have the X are default apps that are part of iOS; you can’t delete those.)

 To delete an app, tap the X, then tap Delete in the dialog the displays.
 Note that doing so deletes not only the app, but also all of its data.
 So if you think you’ll need an app again soon, and you have stored data, settings or completed levels for it, you might want to think twice before tapping that X.

 Another way to delete apps on an iOS device is from the Settings app.
-Tap Settings > General > Storage & iCloud Usage, then under Storage tap Manage Storage.
-Look at the apps that display Under the Used and Available listings.
+In iOS 11, Tap Settings > General > iPhone Storage.
+A list of your apps will appear at the bottom of the screen; it may take a few moments to load.
 This list is useful because it shows how much storage each app actually uses.
 That may include just the app itself or the app plus all its attendant files and data.
 If you need to free up a specific amount of space—perhaps when you want to download a movie—this is a good place to look.

 From iTunes on a Mac

 This is for those of you who have not upgraded to iTunes 12.7 on your Mac.
 With iTunes 12.7, Apple removed the iOS App Store and iOS app management.
 If you upgraded to iTunes 12.7 and wish you didn’t, you can install iTunes 12.6.3.
 Here’s how.